 - The application deadline for Norwegian and other Nordic applicants is April 15th for admission to the autumn semester

 - Her finner du all informasjon knyttet til søking og opptak.

 Applicants from outside the Nordic countries:

-- The application deadline for self-financing applicants is December 1st for admission to the autumn semester.
+- The application deadline is December 1st for admission to the autumn semester

 A combination of teaching and assessment forms is used, including lectures, project reports, experimental and laboratorial assignments.

-Depending on your Master's project you may have the opportunity to spend one semester studying abroad.
-The master program in biomedicine has an Erasmus+ exchange agreement with Napels Frederico II in Italy.
-Your student advisor can help you with more information on your possibilities.
+Your student advisor can help you with more information about your options.
 You can also find more information on exchange possibilities here: Studentutveksling for more information.